JoeySoprano420/21-programming-language/README.md

 #### Conclusion
 The "21" Programming Language presents a fresh approach to coding that combines clarity and functionality.
 By leveraging a unique syntax that mimics natural language and assembly-style operations, "21" makes programming more accessible while retaining the capabilities required for effective software development.
 Its features are designed to facilitate learning, improve efficiency, and support complex logic, positioning it as a versatile tool for a wide range of programming tasks.

+This upgraded framework provides a solid foundation for a desktop and web-based user interface, integrates various machine learning algorithms, implements comprehensive testing, and includes performance optimization strategies.
+By leveraging tools like Tkinter for desktop applications and HTML-C for web interfaces, users can interact with advanced machine learning capabilities efficiently.